ymyke/cardio/README.md

 # Next up

+- Bug: Aborting card placement with ESC will lead to a card flash like an error.

 - Add a card generator.
   - Maybe also cards the human can get are randomly generated and the human can give them names?
 Or at least sometimes can give them names?
 (Or there are locations where